david-joy/bmi203-final/README.md

 ## Rap1 Detector

-Using this training dataset a 5 layer neural network was designed:
+Using this training dataset a 4 layer neural network was designed:

 - Input layer - 68 neurons (17 bases x 4 bits/base)
+- Hidden layer 1 - 16 neurons
     - ReLU Activation
-- Hidden layer 1 - 32 neurons
+- Hidden layer 2 - 8 neurons
     - ReLU Activation
-- Hidden layer 2 - 16 neurons
-    - ReLU Activation
-- Hidden layer 3 - 8 neurons
+- Output layer - 1 neuron
     - Sigmoid Activation
-- Output layer - 1 neuron

 This network accepts one-hot encoded 17-base motifs and outputs a value between 0 and 1 with 0 indicating not a Rap1 site and 1 indicating a Rap1 site with 100% confidence.
-The network was trained for 2500 iterations using [train_ann.py](https://github.com/david-joy/bmi203-final/blob/master/train_ann.py) resulting in the following loss profile:
+The network was trained for 10000 iterations using [train_ann.py](https://github.com/david-joy/bmi203-final/blob/master/train_ann.py) resulting in the following loss profile:

 <img src="plots/ann_rap1_loss.png"><br />